vhurna/azure_task_17_work_with_dns/README.md

 9. Make sure that changes to both `task.ps1` and `result.json` are committed to the repo, and submit the solution for review.

-10. When the solution is validated, delete the resources you deployed with the Powershell script — you won't need them for the next tasks.
+10. When the solution is validated, delete the resources you deployed with the PowerShell script — you won't need them for the next tasks.

 ## How to complete tasks in this module